17 Alarming Corruption in Sports Statistics in 2025

 (BBC)

 Organized crime gangs that facilitate match-fixing in world competitions with over a million viewers have taken over the snooker game.
+It was discovered that crime groups in China caused most of the illegal betting and match-fixing.

-5. Around $2 million was profited by a Malaysian and Hungary-based crime syndicate from an Australian soccer game.
+11. Around $2 million was profited by a Malaysian and Hungary-based crime syndicate from an Australian soccer game.

-(Australian Institute of Criminology)
+(Australian Institute of Criminology, The Guardian)

-It was discovered that match-fixing crime syndicates had plagued Australia’s Victorian Premier League in 2013.
-The coach, 4 UK players, and a Malaysian national were charged with game manipulation.
+In September of 2013, Victorian police investigated a match-fixing crime syndicate operation that had plagued Australia’s Victorian Premier League.
+The coach, 4 UK players, and a Malaysian national, who acted as the middleman, were charged with game manipulation.

-6. Citizens of the UK perceive sports as the 2nd most corrupt in the country.
+13. Citizens of the UK perceive sports as the 2nd most corrupt in the country.

 (Transparency International UK)